ASHABot: An LLM-Powered Chatbot to Support the Informational Needs of Community Health Workers: Findings

 ASHAs noted that if \ashabot{} and their ANM provided different answers, they were more inclined to rely on the bot. \ashabot{}'s onboarding messages emphasised its partnership with \anonymousngo{} and the Ministry of Health and Family Welfare, Government of Rajasthan.
 This reinforced ASHAs' trust, as they believed that ``\textit{whatever the government says is correct.}'' (ASHA17).
 Additionally, ASHAs perceived ANMs as having limited knowledge and only slightly more formal education than themselves.
 ASHAs had previously encountered situations where ANMs provided incorrect information, leading to this reduced credibility for ANMs compared to \ashabot{}.
 An ASHA recounted: \begin{quote} ``\textit{Albendazole is generally given to pregnant women when they are in the 6th month... but that ANM gave it to one woman when she was only 3 months pregnant...
 I raised this issue but she said, `}It is okay, nothing will happen.\textit{' I reported this to [doctor] sir during a sector meeting.}'' -- ASHA16 \end{quote}

-In practice, there were two reported instances, both mentioned by ASHA1---the most active ASHA among our participants---in which \ashabot{}'s answers were inconsistent with the ASHAs' existing knowledge.
-First, the bot correctly advised taking iron tablets on an empty stomach in the morning, but ASHA1 trusted her ANM's advice to take them at night after food, as it aligned with her past understanding.
-Second, when asked about the responsibilities of an ASHA worker, \ashabot{} mentioned `\textsf{... assisting victims of violence in accessing medical care, counselling, and legal aid.}' ASHA1 disagreed, believing her role was limited to health issues.
+In practice, there were two reported instances, both mentioned by ASHA1---the most active ASHA among our participants---in which \ashabot{}'s answers were inconsistent with the ASHAs' existing knowledge. \chiaddagain{First, the ASHA believed that iron tablets should be taken at night after food.
+When the bot instead recommended taking them in the morning on an empty stomach, she was unconvinced.
+To verify, she asked her ANM, who supported her original understanding.} Second, when asked about the responsibilities of an ASHA worker, \ashabot{} mentioned `\textsf{... assisting victims of violence in accessing medical care, counselling, and legal aid.}' ASHA1 disagreed, believing her role was limited to health issues, \chiaddagain{and did not pursue the topic further with the bot or her ANM}.
 In both cases, ASHA1 relied on the existing (though incorrect) human knowledge over \ashabot{}'s factually correct answers.

 \bheading{Authoritativeness} Barring ASHA1, all other ASHAs reported no inconsistencies in \ashabot{}'s answers.
 In fact, when a doctor provided unsatisfactory guidance to ASHA10, she turned to the bot for verification, treating it as a supplemental authority.
 Similarly, \ashabot{} influenced the decisions of care recipients by providing clear and reliable information.
 For example, ASHA3 used the bot to address concerns from two women in her village who were hesitant to receive the Antara injectable contraceptive.
 The women were worried that this injection would cause permanent infertility, as they had heard from others about experiencing irregular menstrual cycles after receiving it. \ashabot{}'s clarification enabled ASHA3 to effectively convince them. \begin{quote} ``\textit{Because most women don't take Antara... and they [the ones who have taken Antara] ask us about their [irregular] periods...
 How to make them understand?
 I asked about this yesterday to the bot.
 It told me, }`\textsf{Irregularities are just the side effects of the injection... it is temporary and does not cause infertility.}' \textit{In the evening I explained to the two women about this, even showed them the bot's answer... and this morning both of them came to get the injection.}'' -- ASHA3 \end{quote}